 Pamela Ellsworth, MD

-Professor of Urology, University of Central Florida College of Medicine
+Professor of Pediatric Urology University of Central Florida College of Medicine Orlando, FL

-Dr. Pamela Ellsworth graduated Summa Cum Laude from Boston College.
-She completed her medical school at University of Massachusetts Medical School, her urology residency at Dartmouth-Hitchcock Medical Center and her pediatric urology fellowship at University of Florida Gainesville/Nemours Jacksonville.
+Dr. Ellsworth graduated Summa Cum Laude from Boston College and received her medical degree from the University of Massachusetts Medical School.
+She completed her urology residency at Dartmouth-Hitchcock Medical Center and her pediatric urology fellowship at the University of Florida/Nemours Jacksonville.

 Thomas M File Jr., MD, MSc, MACP, FIDSA, FCCP

 Dr. File is a past President of the Infectious Diseases Society of America (IDSA) and a past President of the National Foundation for Infectious Diseases (NFID).
-He is a Master of the American College of Physicians, a Fellow of the American College of Chest Physicians, and was a founding member of the Northeastern Ohio Task Force on AIDS.
+He is a Master of the American College of Physicians, a Fellow of the American College of Chest Physicians, and a member of the American Thoracic Society.
+He was also a founding member and past president of the Northeastern Ohio Task Force on AIDS.

-His primary research interests include respiratory tract infections, particularly community-acquired pneumonia, antimicrobial stewardship, and adult immunizations.
+His primary research interests include respiratory tract infections—particularly community-acquired pneumonia—antimicrobial stewardship, adult immunizations, and the evaluation of new antimicrobial agents.
 A frequent national and international lecturer, he has published more than 250 articles and textbook chapters and serves as Editor-in-Chief of Infectious Diseases in Clinical Practice.

 In recognition of his contributions, he received the IDSA's Watanakunakorn Clinician Award in 2013, the NFID's John P. Utz Leadership Award in 2017, and the Distinguished Physician Award from Summa Health in 2023.